 Name:

 Address:

 Phone Numbers (W):(H):

 Semesters requesting practicum:

-E. mail Address:
+Email Address:

 Are you applying for your INITIAL or ADVANCED doctoral practicum?

 In order of preference, list agencies in which you think you would like to work (list several choices):

 1

 2

 3

-Return this form to the Practicum Coordinator by $\underline{March\ 1{st}(or\ earlier)}$ .
+Return this form to the Practicum Coordinator by March 1st (or earlier).

-Appendix C Annual Report: Counseling Psychology Program
+Appendix C Annual Report

 1. Student Name: (First)(Middle)(Last)

 2. Semester/Year:

 3. Current Mailing Address (Yearly Review Letter will be sent to this address):

-4. Ema Current il Address:
+4. Current Email Address:

 PART I: PROGRAM MILESTONES

-For e each activity, underline YES or NO and provide the additional information as applicable:
+For each activity, underline YES or NO and provide the additional information as applicable:

 1. Submitted Residency Documents?
 YES NO a.
-If YES, date submitted:
+If YES, date submitted: (Semester)(Year)

 2. Have approved Degree Plan on file?
 YES NO

 a.
 If YES, date approved:(Semester)(Year)

 3. Completed Candidacy Paper?
 YES NO

 a.
-If YES: i.
-Date of Final Defense:(Semester)(Year)
+If YES: i.Date of Final Defense:(Semester)(Year)

 ii.
 Title of Candidacy Paper:

 iii.
 Name of Committee Chair:

+4. Completed Comprehensive Exam?
+YES NO